 Tours and adventure activities

-The safety standards you might expect of transport and tour operators, including for adventure activities such as scuba diving and yachting, may not be met.
+Transport and tour operators, including for adventure activities such as scuba diving and yachting, may not meet safety standards.
 Sufficient safety equipment may not be provided, and recommended maintenance standards and safety precautions may be ignored.

 - Check operators' credentials and safety equipment before booking.